 Fieldcode Manual

-The permissions menu gives you the ability to specify exactly what a user is authorized to do in the tools.
+The permissions menu allows you to specify exactly what a user is authorized to do inside the different Fieldcode tools.
+You can add new custom roles and edit custom roles in the Permissions menu.

-2. Click the plus button to open the New user form.
+2. Click on the plus button to open the New user form.

 3. Fill in or edit the following tabs: Basic, Security Resources, Filters, and Users.